Don't have a Library option in the Main Menu bar?

-All of the content you have access to outside of a course classroom can be found on your Echo360 Library page, shown below.
+All of the content you have access to and that you can view or work with outside of a course is found on your Echo360 Library page, shown below.
 This is sometimes also referred to as your "Media Library" or "Content Library".
 The Library page combines all of the media you have access to in one place.

-What you can do with this media depends a lot on whether or not you own the media, and whether or not you are an Instructor, Teaching Assistant, or Student.
-Students may or may not have much content to work with.
+What you can do with this media depends a lot on whether or not you own the media, and your role in the system (instructor, teaching assistant, student).
+Students may not have much content to work with.
 Instructors probably have some content available, maybe a lot.

 The bottom line is that the Library page provides a single content management location for your media.